Travelling in Bangladesh: survival of the fittest

 I had a vision of arriving in India overland.

-I was on a long journey, which had started in Thailand, where I was doing some thai massage courses, moving on to the Philippines, where I visited friends and family and did some diving certificates, and then back to Thailand, where I wanted to cross Burma, to get to Bangladesh, to enter India.
+I was on a long journey, which had started in Thailand, where I was doing Thai massage courses, moving on to the Philippines, where I visited friends and family and did diving courses, and then back to Thailand, where I wanted to cross Burma, to get to Bangladesh, to enter India.

-It proved impossible to cross Burma, so I decided that since I already have spent some time there, I had to forgive myself for not managing that bit- I knew how strictly Burma was controlled by the junta- I had witnessed it with my own eyes when I travelled there in 2003.
+It proved impossible to cross Burma, so I decided that since I already have spent some time there, I had to forgive myself for not managing that bit- I knew how strictly parts of Burma was controlled- I had witnessed it with my own eyes when I travelled there in 2003.

 So I flew Bangkok to Dhaka, with Biman Bangladesh Airways.